Ratho: Union Canal

 The Union Canal was built through the area from 1818 to 1822.

+Ratho is the location of Edinburgh Canal Centre, founded in 1989 by the late Ronnie Rusack (May 1948 to 24 November 2020) when he was landlord of the Bridge Inn.
+In recognition of his voluntary work in support of the Scottish canals, Bridge 15 (which stands alongside the Bridge Inn on the canal) was renamed "Rusack's Bridge" in a ceremony on 2 April 2022.

-Ratho is the location of Edinburgh Canal Centre, founded in 1989 by Ronnie Rusack.
-The Seagull Trust is a boating charity offering free cruises to disabled people since 1979.
+Seagull Trust Cruises is a boating charity offering free cruises from Ratho to the elderly and disabled people since 1979.
+It is entirely run by unpaid volunteers.
 It also boasts the only dry dock on the Union Canal.
+The dry dock is available to all canal boaters.
+The Trust also has branches at Falkirk, Kirkintilloch and Inverness.

-On either side of Bridge 15 are a series of artworks relating to the canal's history.
+On either side of Rusack's Bridge are a series of artworks relating to the canal's history.
 Many of these can be used as seating.

 "Baird Road" commemorates Hugh Baird who designed the canal.

 The Union Canal no longer operates as a transport link, but is now used for fishing, magnet fishing and some leisure boating.
 It has a towpath previously used by the horses which drew canal barges and which is now used as a footpath, the foot paths are popular places for dog walkers, bikers, runners and walkers.

 Notable attractions

 Edinburgh International Climbing Arena

 The arena was the world's biggest indoor climbing arena when it was opened in December 2003.